doksu/thirdman/README.md

 ##### Known issues

+Version 2.0.0 of the thirdman has the following known issues:

+- None

 Version 1.0.0 of the thirdman has the following known issues:

 - It appears that the 'import' directive in ES' metadata may need to be modified to include the 'thirdman' app for the correlation search to appear in the ES 'Custom Searches' GUI.

 ##### Third-party software attributions

+Version 2.0.0 of the thirdman incorporates the following third-party software or libraries.

+- None

 Version 1.0.0 of the thirdman incorporates the following third-party software or libraries.